codelife4/hello-world/README.md

 # hello-world
-it's about my vb.net coding which is freaking me out for 2 hours by reason of not working. (no syntax problem, its just logical and im new on vb.net, help me out improve vb.net)
+it's about my vb.net coding that makes me crazy because it is not working (no syntax problem, its just logical and im new on vb.net, help me out improve vb.net)
 Public Class Form1
     Private Sub Form1_Load(sender As Object, e As EventArgs) Handles MyBase.Load